 Diversity & Diversification

-Understanding how plant diversity originates and evolves is a central question in ecology and evolution.
-I am particularly interested in evaluating how geography and ecology interact to allow and cause organisms to evolve and diversify.
-I am studying the role of these factors in the diversification of plant groups from the highland (Escallonia) and lowland (Protium) forests of South America.Relevant publications: AJB, BJLS, J. Biog., Evolution
+Understanding how diversity originates and evolves is a central question in ecology and evolution.
+I am particularly interested in evaluating how geographic and ecological factors interact to allow and cause organisms to evolve and diversify.
+I am studying the role of these factors in the diversification of plant groups from the highland (Escallonia) and lowland (Protium) forests of South America.Relevant publications: AJB, J. Biog., Evolution

 Delimiting species confidently is not just a classificatory issue, it is the manifestation of the core problem in evolutionary biology that has puzzled naturalists for generations: how do species form? how do species multiply?
-Morphological discontinuities is by far the most commonly used criterion to diagnose species limits.
-However, there is relatively little work on quantitative methods to infer species boundaries using morphological data.
-I am working on statistical approaches to infer species boundaries using phenotypic and geographic information derived from natural history collections.Relevant publications: Sys.
-Bio.
+I am working on statistical approaches to infer species boundaries using phenotypic and geographic information derived from natural history collections, and on integrative approaches to species delimitationRelevant publications: Sys.
+Bio., bioRxiv

-Organisms display an array of functional traits ranging from physiology to morphology that broadly match environmental conditions suggesting that such traits likely have fitness consequences.
-I am particularly interested in studying the genetic basis of such traits to gain insight into the molecular mechanisms underlying eco-phenotypic variation, adaptive evolution, and functional species differences.
-I have studied the genetic basis of plant secondary metabolites that mediate biotic and abiotic interactions in tropical rain forests trees of the genus Protium.Relevant publications: MPE
+Functional traits have fitness consequences in natural populations.
+I am particularly interested in studying the genetic basis of these traits to gain insight into the molecular mechanisms underlying eco-phenotypic variation, adaptive evolution, and functional species differences.
+I have studied the molecular basis of plant secondary metabolites that mediate biotic and abiotic interactions in tropical rain forests trees of the genus Protium.Relevant publications: MPE

 See my Google scholar profile.
 If you do not have access to PDFs, please send me an email [felipe_zapata[AT]brown[DOT]edu].